This could be the job that sparks your new career!

 Camping Crews – Called “Spike,” you work with your crew during the day and then live together, camping nearby.
 Info on conservation spike crews.

-These are Vermont youth (ages 15-18) and young people and adults from all over (ages 18 and older).
-No experience is needed as you join a crew your same age, led by two older Crew Leaders on conservation projects or on our farm.
+These are young people between the ages of 15 and 24.
+No experience is needed as you join a crew led by two older Crew Leaders on conservation or farm projects.
 We strive to hire crews that come from diverse backgrounds and experiences.
 Depending on your crew you may focus on leadership skills development, watershed restoration, trail work, farming, or more hands-on work.

-These positions require applicants who are are at least 20 years old, (often in their 20s or 30s) who have some outdoor work and leadership experience, as well as some additional qualifications.
+These positions require applicants who have leadership experience in one capacity or another.
+They are often in their 20s or 30s with some outdoor work and leadership experience, as well as some additional qualifications.
 Our crews are lead by pairs of Crew Leaders, teamed up to complement each other in skills, backgrounds, and social identities.
 Often we hire former Crew Members to step up to be Crew Leaders.

 Crew experiences that start as early as March/April and go as late as October.
 We operate in 4-week sessions, with the majority of the season happening from mid-June until mid-August.